hadilalshehri/LDA_Job-Analysis/README.md

 pip install matplotlib
 pip install pandas
 ```
+In addtiotn to the requirment you need chrome drivire on Job posting code and  uplaud the location places file for Mining the location.
+for Saudi Arabia the location is installed on the ' LDA code/ sau_places' folder

-Once you have installed the required libraries, you can run the job mining application by running the `main.py` file.
+Once you have installed the required libraries and files, you can run the several code will be descibe on Project Structer section.

+job mining application by running the `main.py` file.
 The application will prompt you to enter a job title and location, and it will then scrape job postings from various websites and provide insights into the job market trends and requirements.

 ## Project Structure

 The project is structured as follows:

-- `main.py` - This is the main script that runs the job mining application.
-- `web_scraping.py` - This module contains functions for scraping job postings from various websites.
+- `web_scraping` - This Folder contains code for scraping job postings from linkedIN.
+- 'scrab.ipynp' -  This code can scrabe the jobe posting from linkedIn you need to provide the username, Password and job search link from linkedIn.
+- `scrabweb.ipynp` - This code is same as 'scrab.ipnyp' but it more accurate but it take long time oon processing.
+It access the job one be one.
-- `data_processing.py` - This module contains functions for processing and analyzing job posting data.
+- `LDA Code` - This Folder contains LDA Job Mining code for two Major.
-- `utils.py` - This module contains utility functions used throughout the project.
-- `config.py` - This module contains configuration settings for the project, such as the job websites to scrape and the web driver to use for Selenium.
+- `LDA_Job_Search_Data` - This code will analyze and Mine ' Data Science'  Job
+- `LDA_Job_Search_SF` - This code will analyze and Mine ' Software Engineer'  Job
+-
 ## Contributing

 Contributions to this project are welcome.
 If you would like to contribute, please fork the project and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.